lionhylra/HYLNetworkCaching/README.md

 	// In the network module
 	let networkCache = HYLNetworkCaching(delegate: self)
 	```
 2. Implement the method in delegate.
-In this is the method where you get the data from network and put the data into callback closure.
+This is the method where you get the data from network and put the data into callback closure.
 Specify a name for each piece of result returned from network request.
 We use AFNetworking in the example below.

 	```swift
 	func fetchDataFromNetworkForModelName(